What is a TankTop?

 How does it work?

-The TankTop uses negative pressure to pull oil or fuel from the suction hose into its body.
-Once the fuel passes through the filter to the outlet, gravity (for above-ground tanks) helps create a siphoning effect.
-This allows the fuel’s weight to generate positive pressure, pushing it further through the line.
+In a top offtake negative pressure applied from the system pulls oil or fuel from the suction hose into the line.
+Once the fuel passes down again past the point of the fuel level inside the tank gravity helps create a siphoning effect.
+This allows the fuel’s weight to generate positive pressure, pushing it further through the line and continually pulling from the tank.

-Negative pressure, introduced by the pump through the inlet, moves into the diaphragm chamber, pulling it down along with the axle.
-This opens the valve near the hose tail, which happens only when the negative pressure reaches a certain level (usually factory-set at 150 millibar or up to 450 millibar).
+As the Tanktop incorporates an anti-siphon valve this provides resistance against the line with the idea being this resistance is set to a higher level than the drop in the pipework.
+This means it is the appliance/system that needs to create suction to open the valve.
+If set correctly a leak in the line will not be enough to overcome the anti-siphon valve and pull oil from the tank.
+The negative pressure, introduced by the pump in the appliance through the inlet, moves into the diaphragm chamber, pulling it down along with the axle.
+This opens the valve near the hose tail, which happens only when the negative pressure reaches a certain level (usually factory-set at 150 millibar or up to 450 millibar by request).

 Fitting the TankTop